CIS-SoftwareDesign-S21/matrix-02-anthony-mario-josh-steven/README.md

 ## Distributed parallel computing
 Explain the architecture of your solution.

 Solution was executed in two stages, one main function ran all the variations of matrix multiplication except for MPI and we had another main that only ran MPI.
 A separate c was written for MMult, SIMD, SIMDw/O3, OMP, and MPI the reason for two SIMD was to run both versions in one driver program.
 Each algorithm was written in it's own c file then linked at compile time with the driver program.
-The driver program takes in an integer that represents the size of the row and column which is used to generate two random matrices when are then multiplied.
+The driver program takes in an integer that represents the size of the row and column which is used to generate two random matrices when are then multiplied, the times are calculated for each function then written to a txt file in CSV form.
+The MPI generates it own CSV file.
+Both methods are iterated by multiples of the entered integer, for example if 200 was entered it loops 5 times as 200,400,600,800,1000.

 Explain the variations of algorithm you implemented